rmpowles/datacleaningproject/README.md

 ------Using run_analysis.R------

 run_analysis() is an R script which will create a tidy data set out of a folder called "UCI HAR Dataset" in the same directory.
-In order to run run_analysis(), the "dplyr" package must be installed and called (present at the top of run_analysis.R file) run_analysis() uses the following order of operations -
+In order to run run_analysis(), the "dplyr" package must be installed and called (present at the top of run_analysis.R file). run_analysis() uses the following order of operations -

 * Creates a one column data frame out of "subject_test.txt" from the "test" folder signifying a set of subjects